dbihnam17/bioinformaticsAnalysis_work/README.md

 - `R`
 - `Python`

-## 🔬 Context

-This work was completed as part of my role in the Braggio Lab at the Mayo Clinic.
-It demonstrates my growth in applying data science and bioinformatics techniques to real-world research questions.

 ## 📎 Notes

 - Some scripts may require modifying file paths or installing dependencies to run.